hyperledger/identus-cloud-agent/docs/decisions/20240116-use-zio-failures-and-defects-effectively.md

 #### Apply the `get` vs `find` pattern

-Follow the `get` and `find` best practice in the repository interface for read operations:
+Follow the `get` and `find` best practices in the repository interface for read operations:

 - `getXxx()` returns the requested record or throws an unexpected exception/defect when not found ([example](https://github.com/hyperledger-labs/open-enterprise-agent/blob/eb898e068f768507d6979a5d9bab35ef7ad4a045/connect/lib/core/src/main/scala/io/iohk/atala/connect/core/repository/ConnectionRepository.scala#L36)).
-- `findXxx()` returns an `Option` with or without the request record.
-This allows the caller service to handle the `found` and `not-found` cases and report appropriately to the end user ([example](https://github.com/hyperledger-labs/open-enterprise-agent/blob/eb898e068f768507d6979a5d9bab35ef7ad4a045/connect/lib/core/src/main/scala/io/iohk/atala/connect/core/repository/ConnectionRepository.scala#L32)).
+- `findXxx()` returns an `Option` with or without the request record, which allows the caller service to handle the `found` and `not-found` cases and report appropriately to the end user ([example](https://github.com/hyperledger-labs/open-enterprise-agent/blob/eb898e068f768507d6979a5d9bab35ef7ad4a045/connect/lib/core/src/main/scala/io/iohk/atala/connect/core/repository/ConnectionRepository.scala#L32)).